 What happens after services?

-Adults and children gather for beverages, snacks and conversation in Fellowship Hall, on the lower level.
-Most weeks, you can also peruse the adult and children’s books and other gift items in a boutique run by our youth.
+Adults and children gather for Social Hour, which includes beverages, snacks and conversation, in Fellowship Hall, on the lower level.
+Most weeks, you can also peruse our UU Boutique run by our youth.

 Is Beacon handicap accessible?

 The congregation is fully handicap-accessible.
 We have a ramp into the building and an elevator that can take a wheelchair to any of our three floors.
 You can also ask one of our ushers for hearing-amplification devices during services.

 What does it cost to attend?

 Nothing.
 You are our guest.
 We also come from a free worship tradition.
 During the worship service there is an offertory during which members place cash gifts or checks toward their annual pledges in a collection plate.
 You are welcome to let the plate pass, or, if you feel more comfortable, to put in a token monetary gift.

 High-school students are welcome in our services.
 Always.
 They are also invited to join a youth group that meets on Sunday evenings.
 They can also participate in the full range of congregational activities.
 Some teens serve as teachers or teaching assistants in small groups for younger children; some sing in the choir or engage in social-action projects.
 Please see our section on youth for more information.